Below is the list of Marine related funded projects as part of the 2015 GSI Short Call. To read about all projects funded under this call click here.

 Project Description: This project will develop a coastal infrastructure GIS for Ireland using open source Map Server technology.
 GIS data and metadata will be collated, standardised and quality checked.
 New mapping will be performed to fill the gaps and will be based on interpretation of available aerial photographs and field visits.

 Project Description: The Irish Sea has one of Europe's best offshore renewable energy sources.
 Current vagaries about the geological conditions may significantly impact offshore infrastructural development.
-The ISSMaNOF project aims to utilise extensive geophysical and geological data gathered by INFOMAR to generate value-aded mapping products within the context of offshore foundation feasibility.
+The ISSMaNOF project aims to utilise extensive geophysical and geological data gathered by INFOMAR to generate value-added mapping products within the context of offshore foundation feasibility.

 Project Description: This project is a collaboration between Maynooth University and the GSI.
 Remote sensing image processing algoritjms will be applied to multi-resolution imagery in the development of a methodology for bathymetric mapping.
 The suitability of imagery captured by Unmanned Aerial Vehicle, Light Aircraft and Satellites will be assessed in these tests.